 On the Road Again

 Today we have had some better hiking, and we have made it into Oviedo.
 There are chickens roaming around freely in this town.
-To be honest, I was pleasently surprised at this town.
+To be honest, I was pleasantly surprised by this town.
 Yesterday, we stopped in Christmas, Florida and ate well at the Circle K, which actually was a pretty good stop.
-There were some pretty interesting locals around, peeing in plain site, and riding lawnmowers to the store.
+There were some pretty interesting locals around, peeing in plain sight, and riding lawnmowers to the store.
 Seems like lawnmowers are the most-preferred method of transportation next to the golf cart in this part of the state.

 Oviedo was much different, much cleaner, and safer feeling.
 After picking up a package at the post office, we head for the Town House Restaurant.
 I order the Chicken Parmageddon and eat all of it.
 When we ask for our check, our server informs us that somebody who wished to stay anonymous has paid for our meal.
 This is what is great about long-distance hiking.
 We always say the trail provides.
 Just when you are having a tough time, something happens that lifts your spirits and keeps you going.
 Tonight we are headed, via Uber, to Orlando to score a hotel room for the night.